BeAnotherLab/The-Machine-to-be-Another/README.md

 ========================
 If you wish to contribute, then please consider the following :

-- Add servomotor control natively in OpenFrameworks. (at the moment it is done with pure data)
+- Add servomotor control with OpenFrameworks. (at the moment it is done with pure data)
-- Use ofxXmlSettings for settings such as experiment type, camera choice, Ip adresses etc.
-- Create a GUI for the corresponding XmlSettings that allows to save them.
+- Create a GUI for the manipulation of xml settings.
 - Detailed documentation of Vest fabrication
-- Map video on a sphere, and use quaternions instead of euler angles for orientation.
+- Map video on a sphere through a shader, and use quaternions instead of euler angles for orientation.
-- DK2 display + headtrcking support.
 - DK2 position tracking support.
 - Camera abstraction to support different devices. (logitech C310, ovrvision, clduo, PS3eye, etc)
-- Create debug view.
 - Barrel Shader class to adapt to different lenses.
 - Creating an abstraction for headtracking to support different kind of devices (GearVR, DK1, DK2, other headsets etc)
 - Your idea here :)

-Check the corresponding issues or create one to start exchanging!
-Thank you so much!